 Compassion fatigue is a real thing that mental health professionals encounter, but they should have a good balance between commitment and detachment with each of their clients’ cases in order to be most effective.

 Constantly mixing up the basic details of your mental health treatment is another red flag and something a therapist should not do.
-It’s usually OK if it happens in the first session or two, but a therapist’s job is to take good notes on you — their client.
-This includes the names of family members, what you’re comfortable talking about, what psychotherapeutic techniques are being used, and the goals you want to reach.
+It’s usually OK if it happens in the first session or two, but a therapist’s job is to take good notes on you.
+This includes the names of family members, what you’re comfortable talking about, what therapy techniques are being used, and the goals you want to reach.

 A good therapist does this not only to ensure you get the best help, but it also shows that they care and that they’re genuinely involved.